Strange New World (Star Trek: Enterprise): Production

-The title "Strange New World" is a reference to the opening narration spoken by William Shatner in "Star Trek: The Original Series" where he says their mission is "to explore strange new worlds, to seek out new life and new civilizations, to boldly go where no man has gone before."
+The title "Strange New World" is a reference to the opening narration spoken by William Shatner in Star Trek: The Original Series where he says their mission is "to explore strange new worlds, to seek out new life and new civilizations, to boldly go where no man has gone before."

 The episode was written by Mike Sussman and Phyllis Strong.
-They had both been working as writers on Star Trek: Voyager and on their last day were shown the script of the pilot episode of Enterprise "Broken Bow".
-Sussman and Strong were tasked with writing the script for Strange New World before Captain Archer had been cast or the pilot had begun filming.
-They loved the retro premise of the show but there were many details still left to figure out.
-Science consultant and story editor André Bormanis pitched the line that if the Captain was going to bring his dog Porthos, then someone could say "Where no dog has gone before".
+They had both been working as writers on Star Trek: Voyager, and on their last day, were shown the script of the pilot episode of Enterprise "Broken Bow".
+Sussman and Strong were tasked with writing the script for "Strange New World" before Captain Archer had been cast or the pilot had begun filming.
+They loved the retro premise of the show, but there were many details still left to figure out.
+Science consultant and story editor André Bormanis pitched the line that if the captain was going to bring his dog Porthos, then someone could say "Where no dog has gone before".
 Brannon Braga liked the line and said to include it, and Rick Berman noted the line as an example of where the show made the effort to be intentionally funny.
+Scott Bakula insisted that the death of a crew member would be significant and that if there was not time to address the point and properly mourn the death then the character would need to survive.

 Star Trek had previously referred to "class M" planets, this was the first time it was explained that "M" was short for Minshara, a Vulcan word.

+The episode filmed on location in Griffith Park and used the Bronson Caves, with additional detail added by Visual Effects producer Dan Curry using matte painting techniques.

 Kellie Waymire was cast as Elizabeth Cutler, and told it could be a recurring role.
 Waymire appeared again in the episodes "Dear Doctor" and "Two Days and Two Nights".

 Henri Lubatti, who plays Ethan Novakovich, previously voiced a character in the video game Star Trek: Away Team.

 "Strange New World" marked the first occasion in which Anthony Montgomery participated in stunt work, finding that his previous work in the television series Awesome Adventures proved beneficial.
 He explained in an interview shortly after that he wanted to participate in as many stunt activities as the producers would let him.